zzangupenn/Pose_INN/README.md

     ```
     ns-train nerfacto --data . --max-num-iterations 10000 nerfstudio-data --train-split-percentage 1
     ```
-    You should be able to see the training progress with their.
+    You should be able to see the training progress with their viewer.

-    One thing we noticed is that the training is not stable sometimes.
+    One thing we noticed is that the training sometimes is not stable.
 If it crashes or the viewer only renders black, you need to retrain the model.

 5. After the training, you should see a `outputs/nerfacto/` folder in your `[data_dir]/[scene]` directory with your trained sessions.
 We will refer that as the `[session]` folder. e.g. A `[session]` folder may look like `2023-03-11_062711`.

     In the nerfstudio container, run the following to export the point cloud:
     ```